2decomp-fft/2decomp-fft/examples/fft_multigrid/README.md

-# Test FFT for multiople grids
+# Test FFT for multiple grids

 List of the tests:
 - [fft_multigrid](fft_multigrid.f90): Test FFT on multiple grids using the dedicated object;